 - Don’t be a dick: We’re all here to have fun and play a game together.
 We don’t have to be buddies to one another, we can have enemies, rivals, and even dislike people simply for being alive, but do not do anything to intentionally undermine someone else’s fun.
 We don’t mean “Don’t raid.”
 We don’t mean, “Don’t PVP.”
 If someone’s playing Rust, they’re accepting that some bad shit’s going to go down.
 What we mean is, “Don’t be an asshole to people that will make them want to avoid you, and thus quit playing Rust.”
 This list is NOT all-inclusive, but some examples of things that will get you kicked for being a dick include, but is not limited to: farming people for kills, raiding the same person/team repeatedly, excessive offline raiding, telling someone to quit Rust, telling someone to quit the server, telling someone to kill themselves, intentionally telling newbies things that will get them killed (that Alt-F4 bullshit is stale), hunting nakeds (if you have a rifle and they have nothing but a rock, unless they are actively hitting you, killing them is being a dick), attacking people from/at the store who cannot defend themselves, etc. If you’re doing something to someone else to make them mad, be an asshole, or “for the lulz,” there’s a good chance it’s going to go poorly for you.

 If you’re playing Rust, chances are that you’re going to get raided.
 You’re going to raid.
 When you get raided, it’s easy to feel frustrated at losing your time and effort.
 When you’re raiding, there are some things you can avoid doing that will help prevent someone from getting so frustrated that they leave the server.
-Without players, there really isn’t much of a game, so we want to avoid causing ragequits when we can.
-These rules are still somewhat fluid, and we’re watching these closely to see what adjustments need to be made to strike the right balance of preference between Raiders and Raided.
+Without players, there really isn’t much of a game, so we want to avoid causing rage quits when we can.
+These rules are subject to change at any time.
+Admin staff will do their best to advise the community of any rule changes, but when in doubt, refer back here for the most current set of rules.
 Don’t break the rules; if you feel that something is wrong, let’s discuss it, find a consensus, and we’ll loosen or tighten the rules as needed.